-Master of Science in Education with emphasis in Higher Education Student Affairs
+Master of Science in Education with emphasis in Higher Education-Student Affairs (HESA)

-The M.S.E. in Higher Education Student Affairs is a 36 credit-hour program.
+The M.S.E in Higher Education-Student Affairs (HESA) is a 36 credit-hour program.
 The HESA programs includes:

 - Practical experiences